Overcoming Hardware Limitations

 Git LFS setup

-• Install Git LFS.
+- Install Git LFS.

-• Check everything is OK by running git lfs install.
+- Check everything is OK by running

-• Git LFS lists all the files and associated options in a .gitattribute file, so make sure it is tracked by git with git add .gitattributes.
+to tell Git LFS which file to manage.- Git LFS lists all the files and associated options in a .gitattribute file, so make sure it is tracked by git with

-• git add [big_file].
+git add .gitattributes

-• git commit -m "start tracking big_file".
+.git commit -m "start tracking big_file"

 That is it!
 Now you can use git as you ordinarily would!
 Everything happens under the hood, and git LFS will take over when needed.